mashhoor-ahdal/image_generator/README.md

 # image_generator
-A free image generator using hugging face and python flask
+A free image generator using hugging face api